notapatch/curriculum/ruby_on_rails/forms_and_authentication/sessions_cookies_authentication.md

 You can specify to only apply the filter for specific actions by specifying the `only` option, e.g. `before_action :require_login, only: [:edit, :update]`.
 The opposite applies by using the `:except` option... it will run for all actions except those specified.

-You'll want to hide your filter methods behind the `private` designation so they can only be used by that controller.
+You'll want to hide your action methods behind the `private` designation so they can only be used by that controller.

-Finally, filters are inherited so if you'd like a filter to apply to absolutely every controller action, put it in your `app/controllers/application_controller.rb` file.
+Finally, actions are inherited so if you'd like an action to apply to absolutely every controller action, put it in your `app/controllers/application_controller.rb` file.

 ### Authentication